hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4045

 [Allah] said, “O Iblīs, what prevented you from prostrating to whom I created with My two Hands?
-Did you just became proud or have you always been arrogant?”
+Did you just become proud or have you always been arrogant?”

 # 4046